estensland/MeadHall/README.md

 2. Some JS functions I have written and saved for reuse
 3. A set up Ruby Benchmarking suite
 4. A customized Sinatra Rake File (Basic rake experimentation)
-5. Ruby bits of code that I have saved
+5. Sessrumnir: Ruby bits of code that I have saved